HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Methodology

-\paragraph{Hindsight Module.} This module incorporates proven knowledge in the form of insights, which are abstract and generalizable design principles distilled from successful heuristics.
+\paragraph{Hindsight Module.} This module incorporates valid heuristic experience in the form of insights, which are abstract and generalizable design principles distilled from successful heuristics.
 These insights are managed in a dynamic Insight Pool, where each is assigned and continuously updated with a credibility score based on its empirical performance.
 Before generation, high-scoring insights are retrieved and embedded into the prompt.
 They serve as validated priors to steer the LLM toward promising designs.
 While effective for historical guidance, this module cannot address real-time evolutionary needs.

-\paragraph{Foresight Module.} The Foresight module implements real-time strategic control, orchestrated by its core component, the Evolutionary Navigator.
+\paragraph{Foresight Module.} The Foresight module implements real-time evolutionary state control, orchestrated by its core component, the Evolutionary Navigator.
 The Navigator continuously monitors macroscopic evolutionary indicators, such as performance stagnation and population diversity, to assess the state of the search.
 Based on this analysis, it selects the governing evolutionary regime for the subsequent generation.
-This regime dictates the overall strategic focus by choosing one of three explicit modes~\citep{Crepinsek2013Exploration}: 1) \textbf{Explore}, to foster novelty when diversity is low or progress has stalled; 2) \textbf{Exploit}, to refine high-performing solutions when progress is consistent; 3) \textbf{Balance}, to maintain a synergistic application of all operators.
-This high-level directive shapes the final prompt, ensuring that the generative process of the LLM aligns with the immediate strategic needs of the evolution.
+This regime dictates the evolutionary search direction by choosing one of three explicit modes~\citep{Crepinsek2013Exploration}: 1) \textbf{Explore}, to foster novelty when diversity is low or progress has stalled; 2) \textbf{Exploit}, to refine high-performing solutions when progress is consistent; 3) \textbf{Balance}, to maintain a synergistic application of all operators.
+This directive guides the prompt, ensuring the LLM adapts to the current search phase.